Six Ways to Host a Healthy Tailgate

 Ready to tailgate?
 Providing healthy tailgate options that are full of flavor can help you and your buddies maintain a calorie balance on game day and stay fit throughout the season.

-Gear up for delicious gatherings this season, with the following tips from Kali Williams, Registered Dietitian with Wayne UNC Health Care Center for Nutrition and Diabetes Health:
+Gear up for delicious gatherings this season, with the following tips from Kali Williams, MS, RD, LDN, Registered Dietitian / Certified Diabetes Educator at UNC Family Medicine at Rosewood:

 - Limit alcohol: Alcohol is an appetite stimulant that makes you want to eat more, while decreasing your ability to burn fat.
 Williams suggests setting a drink limit, drinking closer to game time instead of all day, using calorie-free mixers and alternating alcoholic beverages with water (one drink followed by one bottle of water).